Apr 17, 2024

 Composable

-By utilizing Saleor Lush freed itself from the task of building standard e-commerce features while still preserving the flexibility and extensibility it needed.
+By utilizing Saleor Lush freed itself from the task of building standard ecommerce features while still preserving the flexibility and extensibility it needed.
 Saleor’s API-first architecture eased integration with Lush’s mission-critical microservices, the POS system, and native apps.
-With Saleor handling core commerce, Lush Digital focused exclusively on areas central to its mission of bringing the in-store “oasis of kindness” experience online.
+By making Saleor the heart of its commerce operations, Lush Digital focused entirely on translating its in-store “oasis of kindness” into a seamless online experience.

 We're enjoying the modularity and flexibility we can harness from Saleor to deliver on our promise of the best, freshest, handmade cosmetics.